Synthetics Test Settings

 BGP Tests Agent-to-Agent Agent-to-Server Autonomous Tests DNS Tests HTTP Tests

-Ping Options No Yes Yes Yes No Yes (except Transaction)
+Ping Options No Yes Yes Yes Yes Yes (except Transaction)

-Traceroute Options No Yes Yes Yes No Yes (except Transaction)
+Trace Options No Yes Yes Yes Yes Yes (except Transaction)

 Ping Options